Bad Powers

 MAGOO [M:MKP:B] CAN'T SEE Marcus Porter (Bad Powers)

-You have the power of blindness.
+You have the weakness of blindness.
 As a main player, your Challenge Card is selected randomly by your opponent.

 History: From the same planet as the Laser, the Magoo have adapted to constantly being blinded by their neighbors through the simple process of never opening their eyes.